N-Maronic/a4s-attribute-inference/README.md

 2. The attacker then feeds this model output ("90% No Default") into a separate, small **attacker model** (like the Logistic Regression implemented in the test).
 3. The attacker model tries to guess the person's **gender** based only on that output probability.

-If our `attribute_inference` metric reports an accuracy of **95%**, it means your model's prediction is leaking enough information that an attacker can correctly guess the sensitive attribute 95% of the time, which is a serious privacy regulation.
+If our `attribute_inference` metric reports an accuracy of **95%**, it means your model's prediction is leaking enough information that an attacker can correctly guess the sensitive attribute 95% of the time, which is a serious privacy violation.

 ### Metric Name and Location